 Also – set the place to do that!
 It will help you get your mind going every time you’ll get to that spot.

-I’d suggest to you to take some time off when you e-book is written and get back to it after a week or so (more, if possible).
+Once everything is written: I’d suggest to you to take some time off and get back to it after a week or so (more, if possible).
 That’s a great way to see your mistakes!
 You give your mind some time to rest and it’s not working in the same mode.

 If you’ve decided to work on this with a designer, you can definitely go for it.
 But if you’re willing to get through it yourself, here’s a little help!

-If you have written your book, but you’re willing to add more design elements within it, you should use Adobe Indesign for this.
+If you have written a book, but you’re willing to add more design elements within it, you should use Adobe Indesign for this.
 It’s a program where you can create your layout in whatever way you want, choose your paper size, add blank pages, add design elements and later on get it all as .pdf or e-book format.
 Other than that text layout also can be done in Microsoft Word and previously mentioned writing tools.

-It’s perfect to create simple and eye-catching e-book cover.
+It’s perfect to create a simple and eye-catching e-book cover.
 If you’re going for another choice, you can use Adobe Photoshop or Adobe Illustrator for this.
 Or hire a designer.
 But there’s no harm in keeping your e-book cover simple and “hand-made”!

-For this, I’d suggest to taking a look at other e-books.
+For this, I’d suggest taking a look at other e-books.
 Some of them are keeping it simple – using bold or italic text styling, layout, and some simple colors.
 Other e-books have more complicated graphics that you can inspire yourself from!